rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/altText.test.md

     <img {...props} />
     ^^^^^^^^^^^^^^^^^^

-  ℹ Meaningful alternative text on elements that require it helps users relying on screen readers to
+  ℹ Meaningful alternative text on elements helps users relying on screen readers to understand
-    understand content's purpose within a page.
+    content's purpose within a page.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━